 The first theme, ‘You’re Not from New York City, You’re from Rov’rum’ immortalised in the lyrics of the Arctic Monkeys as a putdown, stands as a challenge to our young people to reclaim the narrative of their town.

 So, on 1 January 2025, the three land art commissions under this theme will mark the start of a year in which Rotherham’s young people will reclaim this narrative.
-Children’s Captial of Culture have already had conversations with children and young people that their local green spaces are extremely important to them, both from a social, health, and well-being perspective and as a visible reminder of the urgency of climate change.
+Children’s Captial of Culture has already had conversations with children and young people that their local green spaces are extremely important to them, both from a social, health, and well-being perspective and as a visible reminder of the urgency of climate change.

 In December 2024, Art of Protest undertook further engagement work with the children and young people of Rotherham through our spray paint workshops and consultations.
-Our engagement informed the briefs for our artists meaning the children and young people we have engaged have had direct influence on the artworks being created.
+Our engagement informed the briefs for our artists meaning the children and young people we have engaged have had a direct influence on the artworks being created.

-We were fortunate to have met with Rawmarsh Ashwood Primary for the Roshill Park installation, Kimberworth Park Community Partnership for Kimberworth Park install and Ashton Youth Group for Rother Valley piece.
+We were fortunate to have met with Rawmarsh Ashwood Primary for the Roshill Park installation, Kimberworth Park Community Partnership for Kimberworth Park installation and Ashton Youth Group for Rother Valley piece.
 Our workshops have focused on three main areas:

 This is our…